edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 ~~~
 {: .language-bash}

-Note that the above sequence of commands assumes that the `environment.yml` file is stored within
+Note that the above sequence of commands assumes that the `environment.yml` file is stored within your `rnaseq-project2` directory.
-your `project-dir` directory.

 ## Automatically generate an `environment.yml`

-To export the packages installed into the previously created `rnaseq-env` you can run the
+To export the packages installed into the previously created `rnaseq-env` you can run the following command:
-following command:

 ~~~
 $ conda env export --name rnaseq-env
 ~~~
 {: .language-bash}

-When you run this command, you will see the resulting YAML formatted representation of your Conda
-environment streamed to the terminal.
-Recall that we only listed five packages when we
-originally created `rnaseq-env` yet from the output of the `conda env export` command
-we see that these  packages result in an environment with a large number of dependencies!
+When you run this command, you will see the resulting YAML formatted representation of your Conda environment streamed to the terminal.
+Recall that we only listed three packages when we originally created `rnaseq-env` yet from the output of the `conda env export` command we see that these  packages result in an environment with a large number of dependencies!

-To export this list into an environment.yml file, you can use `--file` option to directly save the
-resulting YAML environment into a file.
+To export this list into an environment.yml file, you can use `--file` option to directly save the resulting YAML environment into a file.

 ~~~
 $ conda env export --name rnaseq-env --file environment.yml
 ~~~
 {: .language-bash}

-Make sure you do not have any other `environment.yml` file from before in the same directory when
-running the above command.
+Make sure you do not have any other `environment.yml` file from before in the same directory when running the above command.

-This exported environment file will however not *consistently* produce environments that are reproducible
-across Mac OS, Windows, and Linux.
-The reason is, that it may include operating system specific low-level
-packages which cannot be used by other operating systems.
+This exported environment file will however not *consistently* produce environments that are reproducible across Mac OS, Windows, and Linux.
+The reason is, that it may include operating system specific low-level packages which cannot be used by other operating systems.

-If you need an environment file that can produce environments that are reproducibile across Mac OS, Windows,
-and Linux, then you are better off just including those packages into the environment file that your have
+If you need an environment file that can produce environments that are reproducible across Mac OS, Windows, and Linux, then you are better off just including those packages into the environment file that your have specifically installed.
-specifically installed.

 ~~~
 $ conda env export --name rnaseq-env --from-history --file environment.yml
 ~~~
 {: .language-bash}

-In short: to make sure others can reproduce your environment independent of the operating system they use,
-make sure to add the `--from-history` argument to the `conda env export` command.
+In short: to make sure others can reproduce your environment independent of the operating system they use, make sure to add the `--from-history` argument to the `conda env export` command.

 > ## Create a new environment from a YAML file.
 >
-> Create a new project directory and then create a new `environment.yml` file inside your project
+> Create a new project directory rnaseq-project2-dir and then create a new `environment.yml` file inside your project
 > directory with the following contents.
 >
 > ~~~
-> name: rnaseq-env
+> name: rnaseq_project2-env
+> channels:
-> channels: bioconda
+>   - bioconda
+>   - conda-forge
 > dependencies:
->   - ipython=7.13
->   - matplotlib=3.1
->   - pandas=1.0
+>   - salmon=1.5
->   - pip=20.0
+>   - fastqc=0.11
->   - python=3.6
+>   - multiqc=0.10
->   - scikit-learn=0.22
+>   - nextflow=21.04.0
 > ~~~
 > {: .language-yaml}
 >